Defective Products Lawsuits in California

-Despite consumer protection laws and advances in manufacturing techniques, thousands of people are injured by defective products every year.
-If you or a family member has been injured or made sick by a defective product, that means that the manufacturer has breached their duty to provide you with a safe product.
+Despite the unfortunate reality that thousands of people are injured by defective products every year, it's reassuring to know that consumer protection laws and advances in manufacturing techniques are in place to safeguard your rights.
+If you or a family member has been injured or made sick by a defective product, it's a clear breach of the manufacturer's duty to provide you with a safe product.

 A defective product can be anything from a kitchen appliance to a vehicle part to a toy made from toxic materials.